Family culture is so important and today’s topic in this series focuses on family identity.

 Home life was fun.

-Families had good traditions, good times, and good talks together.
+Families that had good traditions, good times, and good talks together gave their children alternatives to misbehavior.
 This made it easier for kids to stay on the straight and narrow and avoid getting into trouble.

 When a family’s culture and identity are strong, nurturing, and affirming children grow up feeling part of something.